AVEVA/CONNECT-data-services-developer-docs/content/communities/community-remove-users.md

 ## To remove users from a community

-To remove users from your own tenant from a community, follow these steps:
+To remove tenant users from a community, follow these steps:

 1. In the left pane, select **Data Management** > **Communities**.